Close

-Why Your Toddler is Ignoring You and What to Do About It
+Why Do Toddler Ignore You and What to Do About It?

 Life with a toddler can be incredibly fun, with every day bringing something new.
 But some days can also be frustrating, especially when it seems like your little one just doesn’t want to listen to you.
 You may ask him to pick up something from the floor, and instead, he takes off in the opposite direction.
 Or he may have selective hearing and only respond once in a while.
 However, your toddler ignoring you isn’t always a sign of acting out, and may not be as complicated as it seems.
-Here is why your toddler may be ignoring you and what you can do about it.
+Here is why you think “my toddler ignores me” and what you can do about it.

 1. Personality and Independence